MicrosoftDocs/entra-docs/docs/identity/domain-services/tutorial-create-forest-trust.md

 * Peered virtual networks are NOT transitive.
     * Azure virtual network peerings must be created between all virtual networks you want to use the Domain Services forest trust to the on-premises AD DS environment.
 * Provide continuous network connectivity to your on-premises Active Directory forest.
 Don't use on-demand connections.
-* Make sure there's continuous name resolution (DNS) between your Domain Services forest name and your on-premises Active Directory forest name.
+* Make sure there's continuous DNS name resolution between your Domain Services forest name and your on-premises Active Directory forest name.

 ## Configure DNS in the on-premises domain